galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/tutorial.md

 Ideally, we would like to see a relatively even distribution of counts for each individual (or batch) but if there isn’t, fear not, we can regress this variable out in a later step.

+><tip-title>Syntax Lesson</tip-title>
-In order to accurately assess potential batch effects, use the "group.by" argument to indicate the variable which differed across experiments.
+>In order to accurately assess potential batch effects, use the "group.by" argument to indicate the variable which differed across experiments.
+>
+>{: .tip}

 Now let's get an idea of how different variables, like the sex or genotype of the mice, might be represented across our dataset.